MasterScrat/rl-insights/docs/a3c.md

 > Our parallel reinforcement learning paradigm also offers practical benefits.
 Whereas previous approaches to deep reinforcement learning rely heavily on specialized hardware such as GPUs or massively distributed architectures, our experiments run on a single machine with a standard multi-core CPU.

-As the gradient are calculated on a CPU, there's no need to batch large amount of data to optimize performances, as would be the case with a GPU.
-As a result the updates are performed asynchronously: each agent performs a number of training steps then performs an asynchronous updates with the global parameters.
+Since the gradients are calculated on a CPU, there's no need to batch large amount of data to optimize performance.
+As a result, the updates are performed asynchronously: each agent performs a number of training steps then performs an asynchronous updates with the global parameters.

 Here's the algorithm as pseudocode: [^original]